Periods of join algebraic cycles: Periods of join of algebraic cycles

 \section{Periods of join of algebraic cycles}

 In this section we compute the periods of joins of algebraic cycles.
 Then we use this information to relate the cycle class and Artinian Gorenstein ideals of them.
-In particular, we prove \cref{thm1}.
 Let us recall the context we are working in.